-The Master of Science in Applied Clinical Nutrition at New York Chiropractic College is built on the foundation of using whole-food nutrition as a primary means of reaching and maintaining optimal health and perfect form.
+The Master of Science in Applied Clinical Nutrition (MSACN) at New York Chiropractic College is built on the foundation of using holistic nutrition as a primary means of reaching and maintaining optimal health and form.

 Why get your M.S. in Applied Clinical Nutrition from NYCC?

-- Earn your master’s degree 100% online in as little as 2 years.
+- Earn your Master’s in Applied Clinical Nutrition 100% online in as little as 2 years.

 - Become an expert in science-based, whole-foods approaches to optimal health and performance.